 During the washing session a chemical process takes place whereby the Sulphur is turned into Sulphate which is an element that occurs naturally in seawater in big amounts.
 The wash-water is discharged into the seawater under strict regulations.
 At the same time the exhaust gas that comes out of the scrubber is “White Smoke” 99% clean of Sulphur and 90% clean of Particulate matter.

 Large vessels like containerships and Cruise ships burn big amounts of fuel and with that exhaust large amounts of Sulphur and (Ultra) Particulate matter in the air which is harmful to the environment.
 From January 2020 new international regulations come into effect.
 Worldwide vessels have two options.
-Either they have to use a different fuel called Marine Gas Oil (MGO) which has a lower Sulphur count (0,5%) but is far more expensive.
+Either they have to use a different fuel called Marine Gas Oil (MGO) which has a lower Sulphur count (0,1%) but is far more expensive or VLSFO (0,5%) to comply in other areas than SECA.
 Or install an expensive scrubber system which filters Sulphur and particulate matter but allows to continue with cheaper Fuel oil (HFSO).

 Of course, there are pro’s and con’s for both directions but from an environmental point of few the latest research shows that combing HSFO with a hybrid Scrubber system leads to the Lowest Sulphur and particulate matter counts, and as refining MGO even leads to 10% more Co2 emissions.
 To read more technical details please read our extensive information on scrubbing, environmental effect of scrubbing, IMO2020 legislation, Financing a scrubber or our FSQ or our links to reseach and reports by third parties.
 (Will be linked to the different pages)